katerena/curriculum/courses/meta/README.md

 - [X] Describe in the reflection the use cases and learnings
 - [X] Lack of line breaks looks bad in the GH markdown viewer, so need to adjust the rules and the parser before plowing ahead with data migration
 - [X] Figure out a way to deal with reading-centered tasks, and with reading notes (related more general probelm: links and relative references, as well as privacy - this repository is public, but book notes may need to stay private or with restricted visibility, such as the MHS text) such as in the art-of-programming self-guided course.
 Solution: just use google docs or other cloud hosting, using those sharing settings, and the URL and Keyword elements.
+- [X] Migrate all the other course data in here

 ## Week 2